rustnl/rustnl2024/src/pages/directions.md

 * At the bottom of the stairs, turn right along Rotterdamseweg
 * After 500 meters you will see the entrance gate of Lijm & Cultuur on your left side.

-## Arriving from Amsterdam/ The Hague
+## Arriving from Amsterdam / The Hague

 Delft Campus Station:
 See walking directions ‘arriving from Rotterdam’.